Can You Freeze Cottage Cheese? Discover the Smart Truth!

 What Is Cottage Cheese?

 Tiess—a dairy expert I trust—explains that it belongs to the category of fresh cheese, along with varieties like ricotta, bakers, paneer, and queso fresco.
-Since cottage cheese is not aged, it must be stored in the refrigerator to prevent the growth of mold and bacteria.
+Because cottage cheese is not aged, you must store it in the refrigerator to prevent mold and bacteria from growing.
 I always make sure it stays cold to keep it fresh, especially after opening.
 Among the most versatile cheeses in my kitchen, it’s a go-to ingredient when I want something healthy and filling.

 Can You Freeze Cottage Cheese?

 The good news is yes—you absolutely can freeze cottage cheese, and I’ve done it many times when I had too much on hand.
 But as Tiess tells Southern Living, it’s important to understand that the texture and taste will likely change once it’s frozen.
-The freezing process causes ice crystals to form due to the high moisture content, which results in water separation when the cheese is defrosted.
+The high moisture content causes ice crystals to form during the freezing process, which makes water separate when you defrost the cheese.
 This leaves behind an icy, grainy feel that might surprise you if you’re expecting that usual creamy smoothness.

 In my kitchen, I’ve found that choosing full-fat cottage cheese from the store helps reduce the severity of the texture shift.
 The full-fat version is naturally creamier thanks to its higher fat level, and it tends to retain more flavor after thawing than low-fat or fat-free types.
 While any form of cottage cheese will still undergo some change, the full-fat one holds up better overall.
 As Tiess explains, understanding this difference makes a big impact when you want the best results after freezing.